 Other names for drawers include pantalettes, bloomers, and knickers.
-Such undergarments did not exist prior to the Regency era, but after styles became sheer and lightweight fabrics were used, more coverage and warmth was required in a woman’s nether regions, and thus drawers provided this coverage.
+Such undergarments did not exist prior to the Regency era, but after styles became sheer and lightweight fabrics were used, more coverage and warmth were required in a woman’s nether regions, and thus drawers provided this coverage.

 Corsets were used to shape a woman’s torso and accentuate her curvy assets.
 Corsets were rarely laundered partly because of what they were made from and partly because they were protected by layers of clothing from the top and the bottom.
 In the early 1800s, when gussets were added to allow more room for a woman’s bust, stays became known as corsets.
 (An interesting side note related to corsets is that women sometimes fainted from the tightness of them, in addition to the weight of their many-layered clothing.)

 A busk reinforced and kept a corset straight.
-It was used with stays and worn between the 1400 and mid 1700s.
+It was used with stays and worn between the 1400 and mid-1700s.
 It slipped into a pocket and was tied in place with a lace known as a busk point.
-In the mid 1800s a new busk appeared that did not use lacings.
+In the mid-1800s a new busk appeared that did not use lacings.
 It used something similar to an eye and hook system, which made it easier to put on and take off.
 Another busk, known as the spoon busk, appeared in the late 1800s.
 The spoon busk allowed a greater reduction in waist size and avoided the annoying fleshy bulge at the bottom edge caused by previous corsets.

 This garment was usually worn over the corset to protect the taille from the busk.
 The corset cover was eventually combined with the petticoat and became known as a princess petticoat.
 By the end of the Victorian era, the corset cover was primarily decorative.